royerlab/ultrack-atini-2025/tutorial/index.md

-# Ultrack I2K 2024 Tutorial
+# Ultrack Ultrack Advanced Techniques in Neuroimaging 2025 Tutorial

-This is the From Images to Knowledge [(I2K)](https://www.i2kconference.org/) tutorial on Ultrack, a Python package for large-scale cell tracking under segmentation uncertainty.
+This is ATiNI tutorial on Ultrack, a Python package for large-scale cell tracking under segmentation uncertainty.

 <div style="padding:56.25% 0 0 0;position:relative;">
     <iframe